Skip to main content

 Preserving At-Risk Websites Fund

-Websites and other quickly changing digital communication platforms represent a critical information source for scholarship.
-However, web archiving, the process of collecting, preserving, and providing access to preserved websites, is enormously resource-intensive for libraries.
-The Preserving At-Risk Websites Fund is a first step towards building the NYU Libraries’ capacity to preserve at-risk websites.
-Funding will support a short-term consultant to create a plan for incorporating web archiving into our current collection and preservation workflows.
+Websites are a critical information source for scholarship, but web archiving—collecting, preserving, and providing access to websites—is resource-intensive for libraries.
+The Preserving At-Risk Websites Fund aims to build NYU Libraries’ capacity to preserve at-risk sites by funding a short-term consultant to develop a plan for integrating web archiving into current workflows.

 Access to Image Resources in the Arts Fund